bit-player/deepdream-install-memo/readme.md

     cd deepdream
 	ipython notebook

-The Jupyter (a.k.a IPython) home page will open in a browser window, with a file listing of the deepdream directory.
+The Jupyter home page will open in a browser window, listing the contents of the deepdream directory.
 Click on `dream.ipynb`, and that notebook will open in another browser tab or window.

 ### Get the trained Caffe models